Supporting our community to become more sustainable

 Did you know that good insulation can cut your winter heating bills by up to 40%?
 If your home was insulated before 2010, chances are it either doesn’t have enough insulation or it’s been moved out of place by contractors such as electricians.

-Council is once again offering Free Home Energy Assessments by a qualified electrician.
+Council is once again offering Free Home Energy Assessments by a qualified energy consultant.
 The assessment will take between 30-40mins and you’ll get a full evaluation report, as well as personalised advice on how to improve the energy efficiency.

 Council offers a range of community workshops and events on topics such as worm farming and composting, green cleaning, going plastic free, growing your own food, and cycle safety and maintenance.